William-Moreno/reading-notes/Code_401/class_06.md

 ## Approach to Building a Middleware System for Express

 1. Define a function that excepts the three *"lifecycle"* methods (*request, response, next*) as arguments.
 1. Execute code within the function which may or may not alter those arguments.
-Then end the request and response cycle in some manner or use `next()` to pass the request and response methods on to the nex piece of middleware.
+Then end the request and response cycle in some manner or use `next()` to pass the request and response methods on to the next piece of middleware.
 1. Export the custom middleware using `module.exports`
-1. In your `server.js` file `require` the custom middleware.
+1. In `server.js` file `require` the custom middleware.

 Examples of middlewares called `setCurrentUser.js`, `addNewHeader.js` and `isLoggedIn.js` that can fetch a user through authentication steps, design a new header and validate a user's data set: